across the world

 What’s the Next Big Thing in the Insurance Sector in 2019?

-The global insurance market is undergoing a transformation to “digital-first” business models, which are unlocking potential opportunities for the insurers to survive in the competitive market.
-Insurers are saying goodbye to the traditional operating practices and welcoming the innovative technologies with enthusiasm to become more customer-centric, improve pricing and enhance operational efficiency.
+The global insurance market is undergoing “digital-first” business models transformation, unlocking potential opportunities to survive the competition.
+Insurers are saying goodbye to the traditional operating practices and welcoming the innovative technologies with enthusiasm.
+They are looking for ways to become customer-centric, improve prices and enhance operational efficiency.

-If you look back in 2018, the insurance industry has tremendously shifted towards automation and is growing at a faster pace as all the repetitive activities have been excluded from their everyday work routine.
+If you look back in 2018, the insurance industry has tremendously shifted towards automation.
+The trend seems to be growing at a faster pace as insurers are outsourcing all the repetitive activities.

-So, according to researchers, 2019 will have a positive impact on the insurance industry as the latest technologies are likely to offer more perspective and unique opportunities; however, that doesn’t mean it will lift all boats equally.
+According to researchers, 2019 will have a positive impact on the insurance sector.
+Study anticipates that the latest technologies are likely to offer more perspective and unique opportunities.
+However, that doesn’t mean it will lift all boats equally.

 1. Insurers will move to cloud-